Understanding Your Awards

 Making Satisfactory Academic Progress

 Federal and State regulations require that you make satisfactory academic progress toward the completion of a degree.
-Please see the minimum requirements listed on our web page as well as in the Financial Aid section of the Undergraduate and Graduate Catalogs.
+Please see the minimum requirements listed for undergraduate and graduate students on our web page as well as in the Financial Aid section of the Undergraduate and Graduate Catalogs.